Cost of Owning a Singapura Cat

 Money-Saving Tips

 Preventive screening is most valuable when tailored to documented breed risks rather than applied as a generic checklist.
-Watch for early signs of PKD, maintain regular veterinary visits, and keep your cat at a healthy weight — obesity exacerbates nearly every health condition Singapuras are prone to.
+Watch for early signs of PKD, maintain regular veterinary visits, and keep your cat at a healthy weight — excess weight worsens most of the conditions Singapura Cats are prone to.

 Veterinary Care Schedule for Singapuras

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Singapura.
-Here is the recommended schedule:
+Below is a general framework.

 Life StageVisit FrequencyKey Screenings